-- Principle 9: Agribusiness is supported and enhanced - Principle 10: Support place-based initiative to promote the tourism and visitor economy - Principle 11: Medical and health care service is valued and promoted
+Principle 10: Agribusiness is supported and enhanced

+Principle 11: Place-based initiatives promote tourism and the visitor economy

+Principle 12: Medical and health care services are valued and promoted

-- Collaborate with key stakeholders to identify opportunities to support agritourism - Leverage opportunities from future agribusiness precincts within the Aerotropolis to encourage local food production - Consult with relevant key stakeholders to review permissible uses and controls in Camden LEP to create capacity for visitor accommodation and to support existing visitor destinations and encourage the development of new destinations - Investigate the potential for a medical and health care precinct at the northern B5 Business Development zoned land within Gregory Hills
+- Collaborate with key stakeholders to identify opportunities to support agritourism - Leverage opportunities from future agribusiness precincts within the Aerotropolis to encourage local food production - Consult with relevant key stakeholders to review permissible uses and controls in Camden LEP to create capacity for visitor accommodation and to support existing visitor destinations and encourage the development of new destinations - Investigate opportunities to support existing primary and supporting medical facilities located within the Camden LGA. - Advocate for future medical and health care precincts in key locations including the Little Street Precinct, Oran Park Town Centre, Gregory Hills and Leppington Town Centre.

-Principle 9: Agribusiness is supported and enhanced
+Principle 10: Agribusiness is supported and enhanced